danigitari/subdomains/README.md

 - install pup from https://github.com/ericchiang/pup
 other tools turbolist3r , fierce
-subbrute makes the whole thing slow want faster results u can comment it out in the code
+subbrute makes the whole thing slow want faster results u can comment it out in the code creates a new directory in your machine and an output_subs.txt file with all the subdomains